Piraeus, Port of Athens

 The cruise ship berths are on the quays to the southern side of the port.
 Cruise ships moor at Cruise Terminal A or Cruise Terminal B.

-Cruise Terminal A (Miaoulis), approached by entrance E11, is located in the middle of the harbour between the Mioulis and Xaveris docks.
+Cruise Terminal A (Miaoulis), approached by entrance E11, is located in the middle of the harbor between the Mioulis and Xaveris docks.

 Cruises from Piraeus